-Camp Victory is situated on 255 acres of diverse woodlands and fields in west-central Wisconsin in the town of Willard.
-Hardwoods cover about 120 acres while spruce plantations cover approximately 20 acres, both providing food and shelter for wildlife.
-The remaining 100 acres of forested area consist of fruit trees, other softwoods, and creek bottom.
+Camp Victory is situated on 295 acres of diverse woodlands and fields in west-central Wisconsin in the town of Willard.
+Hardwoods cover about 150 acres, while spruce plantations cover approximately 20 acres, providing food and shelter for wildlife.
+The remaining 100 acres of the forested area consist of fruit trees, other softwoods, and creek bottom.
 Small fields and food plots of clover, alfalfa, and oak regrowth areas (tree tubes) cover 15 acres and provide food for deer and our feathered friends.
-A fishing pond with a wheelchair dock and stocked with bluegill is also readily accessible to mobility challenged sportsmen.
-Winding throughout the property are 3 1/2 miles of wheel-chair accessible gravel roads allowing access to all the outdoor features mentioned above.
-We recently added six electrically serviced campsites near our south gate and shelter area.
-Campfire sites also were added.
-A second well and improved sanitary facilities are planned.

-In 2002 the lodge was constructed to provide a daily meeting place, handicap restrooms, warmth, and care of the harvested game.
+In 2002, the main lodge was constructed to provide sleeping quarters, a daily meeting place, handicap-accessible restrooms, warmth, and care of the harvested game.
 The lodge was built with red pine, half-logs from the Northern Wisconsin CCC Camp plantations to create a more natural theme for the camp.
 Each log was hand peeled, treated, and dried.
 The lodge cabin sits among oaks and sugar maples, providing a colorful fall setting.

 In 2016, we added a 900 square foot dining and meeting room.
 This room can accommodate 45 guests.
 Wheelchair guests can access the lodge using a wheelchair ramp.
 Outside of the dining and meeting room, there is a 20×20 paved area with a firepit.

 In 2020, we built a Female/Staff Lodging Building that sleeps six.
 Adjoining the sleeping area is a wheelchair-accessible bathroom with a toilet and sink.
 There is an additional wheelchair-accessible bathroom with a roll-in shower, toilet, and sink.